syncfusion-content/wpf-docs/wpf/TabControl/DataBinding.md

 {% endtabs %}

-In the below code, `ViewModel` bound to TabControl and `ItemContainerStyle.HeaderTemplate` or `ItemTemplate` are defined to populate TabControl with content and header.
+In the below code, `ViewModel` bound to TabControl and `ItemContainerStyle.HeaderTemplate` is defined to populate TabControl with content and header.

 {% tabs %}